felixarntz/ai-services/docs/Accessing-AI-Services-with-WP-CLI.md

     }
   }
 ]'
-wp ai-services generate-text "What is the weather today in Austin?" --feature=weather-info --user=admin --function-declarations="$function_declarations"
+wp ai-services generate-text "What is the weather today in Austin?" --feature=weather-info --function-declarations="$function_declarations"
 ```

 ## Generating image content using an AI service